 Students generally take courses their first two years, and are engaged in research and teaching for at least two more years.
 After their fourth year, students may or may not remain in residency; many travel to pursue their research, either in the US or abroad.

-Matthew Allen is a fourth-year PhD student who studies the history and theory of architecture and computation.
+Matthew Allen is a fifth-year PhD candidate who studies the history and theory of architecture and computation.
 He has a Master of Architecture degree from Harvard University and degrees in Physics and the Comparative History of Ideas from the University of Washington.
 His writing has been published in Log, the Journal of the Society of Architectural Historians, Perspectives on Science, Domus, Disegno, Harvard Design Magazine, and other venues.
 He previously worked as an architect at Preston Scott Cohen, MOS, SSD Architects, and urbanDATA, and he has taught at the University of Toronto.
-Besides writing, Allen is interested in bringing difficult issues central to architecture culture to larger audiences through exhibitions, books, and lectures.
-As just one example, he curated an exhibition in 2014 on how software has affected representation in GSD student work in the last decade.
-He has recently lectured on the history and present use of screenshots, the preservation and archaeology of digital architecture, and the post-medium condition.
+Besides writing, Allen is interested in bringing difficult issues central to architectural culture to larger audiences through exhibitions and criticism.
+As just one example, he curated an exhibition in 2014 on how modelling software affects representation in GSD studio projects.
+He has recently lectured on the history and contemporary use of screenshots by architects, the preservation and archaeology of digital architecture, and the post-medium condition.